stevenxchung/AWS-CSAA-ACloudGuru/Section 05 -- EC2 - The Backbone of AWS/README.md

 * Standard Monitoring - 5 minute
 * Detailed Monitoring - 1 minute
 * What can I do with CloudWatch?
-  * Dashboards - Create awsesome dashboards to see what is happening with your AWS environment
+  * Dashboards - Create awesome dashboards to see what is happening with your AWS environment
   * Alarms - Allows you to set Alarms that notify you when particular thresholds are hit
   * Events - CloudWatch events helps you respond to state changes in your AWS resources
-  * Logs - CloudWatch logs helps yuou aggregate, monitor, and store logs
+  * Logs - CloudWatch logs helps you aggregate, monitor, and store logs